 What we’d love for Batch to do better

 - Make disk space on managed instances configurable.
 Currently the workaround is to create a custom AMI with the disk space you need if you have jobs that store a lot of data on disk (Not uncommon in a data processing environment).
-Gilt has a feature request open with Amazon on this issue.
+HBC Tech has a feature request open with Amazon on this issue.

 Why not dump Sundial in favour of using Batch directly?